Brushy Bill Roberts: Early life

+Billy the Kid claims

-In 1948, a probate investigator from St. Louis, William V. Morrison, located an elderly man named Joe Hines, who had claimed the lands of his deceased brother.
-Hines told Morrison of his experiences in the Lincoln County War, and surprised him by claiming that Billy the Kid was still alive, but refused to reveal the name he had assumed or exactly where he was living.
-Morrison continued his search for the man who claimed to be Billy the Kid, and in 1948, an elderly man named J. Frank Dalton in Lawton, Oklahoma, claimed to be Jesse James, and said Billy the Kid was still alive in Hamilton, Texas, where he was known as O. L. Roberts.
+The historian Dale L. Walker writes that a St. Louis paralegal and probate investigator, William V. Morrison, in 1948 located an elderly man named Joe Hines who was living in Florida and had spent time in the New Mexico Territory in the 1870s.
+The old man claimed that he had fought for the Dolan faction in the Lincoln County War and that Billy the Kid was still alive.
+According to Walker, he refused to reveal the name that William Bonney had assumed or exactly where he was living.
+Another historian, Leon Claire Metz, however, writes that the name of Billy the Kid came up often in their discussions, and Hines asserted that Pat Garrett had not killed the Kid, whom he swore was still alive, living in Hamilton, Texas, and calling himself Brushy Bill Roberts.
+The same year, an elderly man named J. Frank Dalton in Lawton, Oklahoma, claimed to be Jesse James, and also declared that Billy the Kid was still alive in Hamilton, Texas, where he was known as O. L. Roberts.

-Morrison then began a correspondence with Roberts, who eventually "confessed" to being the Kid, and detailed his supposed exploits as an outlaw.
-He told anecdotes that if true would fill in undocumented gaps in many aspects of the life of Billy the Kid, and asked for Morrison's help in acquiring the full pardon he said he had been promised by New Mexico Governor Lew Wallace in 1879, but which was subsequently withdrawn.
-He showed his ability to slip out of handcuffs, and said that Pat Garrett had actually shot and killed another gunslinger named Billy Barlow and had passed his body off as the Kid's, which had allowed the Kid to vanish and escape to Mexico.
-The only three witnesses to the alleged killing of the Kid by Pat Garrett were Garrett himself and Deputies John W. Poe and Thomas McKinney.
-While McKinney claimed to slightly know the Kid, Poe had never previously laid eyes on him.
-Moments after the shooting by Garrett, Poe told Garrett he had "shot the wrong man"; since it was too dark in the room for a visual identification, Garrett claimed he knew it was the Kid by his voice, though all present had only heard whispers.
-Ultimately, both Poe and McKinney agreed with Garrett, but McKinney recanted years later and claimed – like Poe before him – that Garrett had killed someone else.
-Local residents of Fort Sumner also immediately disputed the death of the Kid.
-Garrett hastily assembled an official inquest by political cronies, and clinched his claim to the killing and all outstanding rewards.
-The body was quickly buried the following day in a grave that vanished in floods over the years; the grave as marked today likely contains no remains at all and requests for an exhumation have been officially denied.
+Morrison tracked down and began a correspondence with Roberts, who eventually "confessed" to being Billy the Kid, and detailed his supposed exploits as an outlaw.
+He told anecdotes that, if true, would fill in undocumented gaps in many aspects of the life of Billy the Kid.
+He also asked for Morrison's help in acquiring the full pardon that he claimed he had been promised by New Mexico Governor Lew Wallace in 1879, but which was subsequently withdrawn.
+He demonstrated his ability to slip out of handcuffs, and said that Pat Garrett had actually shot and killed another gunslinger named Billy Barlow and had passed his body off as Billy the Kid's, which had allowed the Kid to vanish and escape to Mexico.
+There is no historical record of a "Billy Barlow".
+The only three witnesses to the alleged killing of the Kid by Pat Garrett were Garrett himself and Deputies John W. Poe and Thomas ("Kip") McKinney.